MalikaIhle/FlexibleSexualAppetite_part2/README.md

 ## 3_ExtractedData

-csv files that can be shared with paperm these are the tables on which data analyses are performed
+csv files that can be shared along with the publication, these are the tables on which data analyses are performed MY_TABLE are the trial's data, it includes the test with unmanipulated males

 ## 4_DataAnalyses